pagliares/refactoring-hands-on/README.md

 # Refactoring hands-on

 Repository with source code of examples and exercises used in the refactoring hands-on taught by Rodrigo Martins Pagliares at UNIFAL-MG.
-There in toal 13 Maven projects in this repository (folder Source_Code) used as examples during the hands-on and 2 Maven Projects with solution for the exercies.
+There in toal 14 Maven projects in this repository (folder Source_Code) used as examples during the hands-on and 2 Maven Projects with solution for the exercies.
+The examples are based on Martin Fowler's seminal book "Refactoring - Improving the design of existing code", first edition.

 In the examples, starting at project 01, each project builds upon the previous one, allowing the students access to any part of this hands-on.
 Each project is configured to use JUnit 5 (via pom.xml) and can be imported to the IDE of your choice (I use IntelliJ Ultimate Edition).